promitor/docs/docs/faq.md

 Yes, every scraper supports scraping multi-dimensional metrics except for Azure Storage queues.

-You can configure the dimensions you are interested in via `azureMetricConfiguration.dimensions`, for more information see our ['Metrics Declaration' page](/scraping/overview/#metrics).
+You can configure the dimension(s) you are interested in via `azureMetricConfiguration.dimensions`, for more information see our ['Metrics Declaration' page](/scraping/overview/#metrics).